Success! TRAVEL24 has been applied to your cart.

 Oral medications may be prescribed if you need a stronger medication that works throughout the body, as psoriasis may also affect the joints.
 In this case, your doctor may recommend a medication like a retinoid, methotrexate, or cyclosporine [7].

-Light therapy is another treatment to consider for psoriasis.
+Light therapy is another management option to consider for psoriasis.

 Natural Remedies: